Hiroreco/enreco-archive/recap-data/glossary/lore/general/libestal-ancient-entry.md

 **Build Area**
 Surrounding the Library were expansive plots of land allocated to the heroes for free building.
 Compared to the limited, guild-restricted building areas in the first chapter, this iteration offered far more freedom and fewer restrictions, allowing for grander, more personalized structures.

+At some point not long ago, the entire castle town had burned down—explaining why the building area was empty and why all the Libestans now resided within the castle walls.
+Several residents reminisce about their old homes before the fire, and there are subtle hints sprinkled throughout about who might have started it, though the culprit’s identity remains unknown.
+It was during this fire that the Outlander first proved his heroism to the Libestans, rescuing townsfolk in the chaos.
+A few castle residents even mention being saved by him.

 ### Quests

 Both side and main quests returned, with expanded depth and limitations to prevent previous exploits (such as earning tens of thousands of coins from mass-producing potato salad).
 Sidequests still served as a source of income and power-ups, while main quests progressed the storyline and restored lost memories—this time not just of the heroes, but also of Fia.